Fibrolamellar Carcinoma

 Offers Telehealth

 Marina Baretti, MD, is an assistant professor at Johns Hopkins University School of Medicine and the Jiasheng Chair in Hepato-Biliary Cancer Research.
 She also serves as Co-Director of the Liver and Biliary Cancer Multidisciplinary Clinic at the Sidney Kimmel Comprehensive Cancer Center (SKCCC).
 Dr. Baretti received her medical degree from the University of Pisa in Italy.
 She completed her internal medicine residency and oncology fellowship at University of Milan.
 She then went on and completed her Postdoctoral and Medical Oncology Fellowship at Johns Hopkins University, Baltimore, Maryland.
 She is deeply engaged in bridging the gap between laboratory discoveries and clinical application, working closely with laboratory-based scientists to accelerate the development of novel therapeutic strategies.
 Her academic research is centered on the development of novel agents in hepatobiliary cancers, with particular interest in combinatorial approaches of immunotherapies.
 She is currently the principal investigator on multiple clinical trials in FLC, HCC and cholangiocarcinoma at Johns Hopkins University, collaborating closely with laboratory-based researchers to move laboratory findings into patients.
 Through her work, Dr. Baretti strives to improve outcomes for patients with rare GI cancers by identifying innovative therapies that are informed by a deeper understanding of tumor biology and the tumor microenvironment.
 Dr. Baretti was the recipient of the 2018 American Society of Clinical Oncology Young Investigator Award.
 Dr. Baretti was also awarded with the 2020 Career Development Award for the MD Anderson Cancer Center’s pancreatic cancer NCI Specialized Programs of Research Excellence (SPORE).
 Dr. Baretti is rated as an Elite provider by MediFind in the treatment of Fibrolamellar Carcinoma.
-Her top areas of expertise are Fibrolamellar Carcinoma, Cholangiocarcinoma (Bile Duct Cancer), Liver Cancer, and Pancreatic Cancer.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Fibrolamellar Carcinoma, Cholangiocarcinoma (Bile Duct Cancer), Liver Cancer, and Pancreatic Cancer.

 Distinguished in Fibrolamellar Carcinoma